bshepherdson/athens-export/README.md

 ## Usage

-The easiest way is to download a [released JAR], and run it with
+The easiest way is to download a [released JAR](https://github.com/shepheb/athens-export/releases), and run it with

 ```
 $ java -jar athens-export.jar path/to/athens/index.transit logseq/parent/dir